 - What is a TCP port?

-Familiarity with Windows or Linux command line.
+Be comfortable with Windows and Linux command line.
 As a guideline, you should be able to tick off the following (without heavy recourse to Google):

 - Understand how switches change the way commands work